 - For Heat Training Workouts, Power Output / Intensity should be decreased.
 If the intensity is usually set at 80% FTP, this is adjusted down to between 50 and 60% of FTP.

 - Monitor heart rate and core body temperature to gauge effort and recovery

 - During efforts, fans may be necessary.
 The workout can be be started without fans and once the Heat Training Zone is reached, the fans are turned on.

 - Recovery time between intervals may need to be increased, the durations of the intervals may need to be decreased

 - Seek to maintain an elevated core body temperature after the session and avoid cooling down rapidly after the workout.

 Using Hot Baths and Saunas can help increase the core body temperature or to maintain core body temperature and slow the rate of cooling.

 Maintaining the elevated core body temperature directly after training can have the effect of prolonging the physiological effects of conditioning the body while saving physical effort.

-As a guide, to maintain the advantages of Heat Training, athletes should avoid rapid cooling following training.
+As a guide, athletes should avoid rapid cooling following training, particularly for Heat Training.
 At minimum, sit and allow the body to slowly cool and return to their normal temperature.

-Warning: Please take note of the dangers of Heat Training to avoid the risks and seek guidance from an accredited and experienced coach.
+Warning: Please take note of the risks of Heat Training and seek guidance from an accredited and experienced coach.